neoforged/Documentation/docs/entities/data.md

 ## Data Attachments

 Entities have been patched to extend `AttachmentHolder` and as such support data storage via [data attachments][attachment].
+Its main use is to define custom data on entities that are not your own, i.e., entities added by Minecraft or other mods.
 Please see the linked article for more information.

 ## Custom Network Messages

-Of course, you can also always opt to use a custom packet to send additional information when needed.
+For syncing, you can also always opt to use a custom packet to send additional information when needed.
 Please refer to the [Networking articles][networking] for more information.

 [attachment]: ../datastorage/attachments.md
 [entitytype]: index.md#entitytype